kaist-cp/smr-benchmark/README.md

-# A Marriage of Pointer- and Epoch-Based Reclamation
+# General-Purpose SMR Benchmark Suite Written in Rust

 This is the artifact for

-Jeehoon Kang and Jaehwang Jung, A Marriage of Pointer- and Epoch-Based Reclamation, PLDI 2020.
+* Jeehoon Kang and Jaehwang Jung, A Marriage of Pointer- and Epoch-Based Reclamation, PLDI 2020.

-The latest developments are on <https://github.com/kaist-cp/pebr-benchmark>.
+* Jaehwang Jung, Janggun Lee, Jeonghyeon Kim and Jeehoon Kang, Applying Hazard Pointers to More Concurrent Data Structures, SPAA 2023.

 ## Summary
-On Ubuntu 18.04,
+On Ubuntu 18.04 or later,

 ```
-sudo apt install build-essential python3-pip
+sudo apt install build-essential python3-pip clang
-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh  # You may need to reload the shell after finishing this to use 'cargo'
 pip3 install --user pandas plotnine

 python3 bench.py
+python3 bench-fine-grained.py
 python3 plot.py
+python3 plot-hlist-hhslist.py
+python3 plot-nmtree-efrbtree.py
+python3 plot-fine-grained.py
 ```

 ## Dependencies